Review · Other Supplements

 Skip if

-You take prescription medication and haven't checked the ingredients with a pharmacist first
+You take any prescription medications and haven't checked the ingredient list (once available) against potential interactions with a pharmacist

 Evidence file